Hijacking Special Elections and Recall 2011

 Betsy de Vos, who is the chair of American Federation for Children, and her husband Dick de Vos, a Michigan billionaire and son of the co-founder of Amway Corporation, organized and ran All Children Matter.
 Scott Jensen, who is the federation's senior policy advisor, was a former state Republican Assembly leader before he resigned from office as a result of charges in the caucus scandal.

-On March 16 the corporation filed an oath of independent disbursements with the Government Accountability Board indicating its intent to support eight Republican senators currently eligible for recall as well as one of the fourteen Democrats who left the state in February to prevent a vote on the controversial "budget repair" bill that prompted the recall movement.
-Of those nine only six Republicans face recall elections.
+On March 16, 2011 the corporation filed an oath of independent disbursements with the Government Accountability Board indicating its intent to support eight Republican senators currently eligible for recall as well as one of the fourteen Democrats who left the state in February to prevent a vote on the controversial "budget repair" bill that prompted the recall movement.
+The budget prepare bill strictly limited the collective bargaining rights of public sector employees.
+Six of the Republicans were forced into recall elections in August 2011.

-At about the same time American Federation sponsored automated telephone calls to constituents of the eight senators telling them special interests were trying to force their senators out of office because they supported requiring public workers to pay part of their pension and health care costs and that people should not sign the recall petitions just because they may disagree with an elected official on a single issue.
+At about the same time it filed the oath, American Federation sponsored automated telephone calls to constituents of the eight recall-eligible Republican senators.
+The calls claimed special interests were trying to force the senators from office because they supported requiring public workers to pay part of their pension and health care costs.
+Futhtermore, the calls argued that people should not sign the recall petitions just because they may disagree with an elected official on a single issue.

 Last active election: 2010